-More storms to batter Europe as tourists trapped abroad
+More storms batter Europe as tourists trapped abroad

 The Foreign Office has updated its travel advice for Greece, telling British tourists on the island to check the local emergency communication services for updates as the “situation can change quickly”.

-Parts of Turkey and Bulgaria were also hit by flash floods on Wednesday, with a total of nine people killed across the three countries

-In Istanbul, Turkey’s largest city, heavy rain flooded streets and homes in two districts, leaving at least two dead, according to a statement from the governor’s office.
+Another two people died in Istanbul, Turkey’s largest city, where Tuesday’s storms inundated hundreds of homes and workplaces in several neighbourhoods.

+The dead in Istanbul included a 32-year-old Guinean citizen who was trapped inside his basement apartment in the Kucukcekmece district, Turkish broadcaster Haberturk TV reported.
+The other was a 57-year-old woman who died after being swept away by the floods, the DHA news agency reported.

 Around a dozen people were rescued after being stranded inside a library, while some subway stations were shut down.
-Istanbul governor Davut Gul urged motorcyclists to stay home.
+Istanbul governor Davut Gul urged motorcyclists to stay at home.

-Rain was also forecast for the Kirklareli province in Turkey and the Pelion region of Greece, both of which have been impacted by the floods.

-In Greece, police banned traffic in the central town of Volos, the nearby mountain region of Pilion - as well as Skiathos - as record rainfall caused at least one death.

-Greece’s weather service said a Pilion region village received 75.4 centimeters (nearly 30 inches) of rain late Tuesday, by far the highest level recorded since at least 2006.

-It noted that the average annual rainfall in the Athens region is around 40 centimeters (15.75 inches).
+In Bulgaria, a storm caused floods on the country’s southern Black Sea coast.

+The body of a missing tourist was recovered from the sea on Wednesday, raising the overall death toll to three.
+Border police vessels and drones were assisting efforts to locate another two people still listed as missing.
+TV footage showed cars and camper vans being swept out to sea in the southern resort town of Tsarevo, where authorities declared a state of emergency.

-The Met Office said “slow moving” Storm Daniel crossing would bring further rain to the central Mediterranean region.
+The Met Office said “slow-moving” Storm Daniel crossing would bring further rain to the central Mediterranean region.

-“Much of the area will see between 50 and 150mm of rain over the next two days from Daniel, as it’s a slow-moving system,” Stephen Dixon, a Met Office spokesperson told The Indepednent.

-“Some places could see in excess of 300mm of rain over two days.
-There are also strong winds and rough seas throughout the period.
+“Much of the area will see between 50 and 150mm of rain over the next two days from Daniel, as it’s a slow-moving system,” Stephen Dixon, a Met Office spokesperson told The Independent.
+“There are also strong winds and rough seas throughout the period.
 Daniel will gradually weaken in a few days’ time.”

-The European Environment Agency said extreme weather events such as those affecting Greece, Turkey and Bulgaria will become more frequent due to climate change.
+Greece’s weather service said a village in Pelion received 75.4cm (nearly 30in) of rain late Tuesday, by far the highest level recorded since at least 2006.

+It noted that the average annual rainfall in the Athens region is around 40cm (15.75in).

-“There is clear evidence that extreme weather events, such as floods, droughts, and wildfires, are becoming more frequent and more intense with climate change,” Aleksandra Kazmierczak, an EEA climate expert told The Independent.
+“There is clear evidence that extreme weather events, such as floods, droughts, and wildfires, are becoming more frequent and more intense with climate change,” Aleksandra Kazmierczak, a climate expert with the European Environment Agency (EEA), told The Independent.

 “We have seen this across Europe this summer and now unfortunately also in Greece.
 We need to rapidly reduce greenhouse gas emissions to avoid the worst consequences of climate change, but it is equally important that we prepare our societies for its current and future impacts.”

-The WMO and European climate service Copernicus also announced that last month was the hottest ever August recorded.
+The WMO and the European Union’s climate change service Copernicus also announced that last month was the hottest August ever recorded.

-August was about 1.5 degrees Celsius (2.7 degrees Fahrenheit) warmer than pre-industrial averages, which is the warming threshold that the world is trying not to pass.

-But the 1.5 C threshold is over decades — not just one month — so scientists do not consider that brief passage that significant.

 “The dog days of summer are not just barking, they are biting,” United Nations secretary-general, Antonio Guterres, said in a statement.